 Forensic Auditing Degree Program Information

 Forensic auditors, also referred to as forensic accountants, are responsible for performing investigative research into past financial transactions for the purpose of supporting or disproving legal disputes and litigations.
 Most aspiring forensic auditors gain a master's degree in forensic accounting or forensic auditing.
+To enroll in a master's program you will need a bachelor's degree in a related field.
+You may also be required to be a CPA.

 A 2-year master's degree program in forensic accounting provides future forensic auditors with a strong background in the areas of accounting, criminal justice and law.
 Students enrolled in such a program learn the skills and knowledge necessary to perform in-depth investigations in to previous financial transactions.
 They learn how to recognize and analyze the movement of money between parties, detect embezzlements, investigate bankruptcies and more.

 Graduates of a master's degree program in forensic auditing or accounting can go on to use their skills in private or government firms.
-In addition to developing detecting and accounting skills, they must also learn how to provide uncovered information in a legal setting.
+In addition to developing detection and accounting skills, they must also learn how to provide uncovered information in a legal setting.
 Financial auditors are often called upon to be witnesses in trials and depositions, and a master's degree program should cover the legal system well enough to enable them to do so.

 Most accredited universities only provide master's in forensic auditing and accounting degree programs to those students who have already completed a bachelor's degree program in accounting.
 In fact, many universities also require that applicants already be certified public accountants, or CPAs.
 Some programs do accept individuals with only an undergraduate degree in business or a related subject, however.